 Leaf Imprint Stepping Stones

-This Weekend Project preserves the garden into decorative stepping stones.
-You don’t have to work hard for a whole weekend to do it though!
+This Weekend Project is a decorative way to preserve the garden by capturing the beauty of leaves all year round as stepping stones.
+You don’t have to work hard for a whole weekend to do it, though!
 It’s a simple project that is quick and fun to do, but the concrete needs some time to cure after the stones are poured.
-These stepping stones are an economical way to make a personalized pathway or to add to your landscape as a decorative feature.
+These stepping stones are an economical way to make a personalized pathway that protects your garden, or simply add them here and there as a decorative feature.

-As pretty as they are, let’s not ignore their importance: giving the gardener a place to set foot that protects the plants.
-You thought they were there for your boots?
-Nope, stepping stones are layed to prevent the soil compaction that results from tromping through the garden beds.
-It’s particularly good practice not to walk on wet garden soil as it can destroy the structure of your soil, reducing plant root’s ability to retrieve water and nutrients.
+As pretty as they are, let’s not ignore their practical importance: these concrete beauties allow a person to walk through their garden easily without worrying about hurting precious plants.
+Stepping stones are laid to prevent the soil compaction that results from tromping through the garden beds.
+Walking directly on wet garden soil can destroy the structure of your soil, reducing plant root’s ability to retrieve water and nutrients.

 - Vegetable oil